June 2025 Service Update >

 Appointments only during other opening hours

-Unfortunately, presenting or being directed to our service does not guarantee a place to stay.
+Unfortunately, arriving at our service does not mean a guaranteed place to stay.
 We understand this is frustrating, and we will do our best to support you.
-When you arrive, we’ll talk through your options, which may include housing if available.
-We may also provide food, transport, referrals, and other help that fits your needs.
+When you arrive, we’ll discuss your options, which may include housing if available.
+We may also provide food, transport, crisis support, referrals, and other help that fits your needs.